 Recommended by Jackie Gately at Enjoy Travel Life

 If you’re finally footloose and ready to chill on the beach with adult drinks, Cat Island is for you.
-Don’t worry, there aren’t any cats on this pristine paradise in the Bahamas Out Islands.
+Don’t worry, there aren’t any cats in this pristine paradise in the Bahamas Out Islands.

-If you’re feeling a little more adventurous, you’ll find great options for boating, diving, kite boarding, and fishing for Marlin!
+If you’re feeling a little more adventurous, you’ll find great options for boating, diving, kiteboarding, and fishing for Marlin!
 Or, hike Mount Alvernia and get a birdseye-view from the small stone monastery known as The Hermitage.

 Evenings, after a moonlit dinner by the shore, head on over to the local scene at the Regatta for some Caribbean music.